-CBSE 10th, 12th results 2018 to be available via Microsoft app SMS organiser
+CBSE 12th result 2018 declared: Check result via Microsoft app

 Step 5: Download the score card, and take a print out for further reference.

-The Microsoft has partnered with CBSE since 2016 to display the board exam results on http://www.bing.com.
+The Microsoft has partnered with CBSE since 2016 to display the board exam result on http://www.bing.com.

-Apart from Microsoft, Google will also host the CBSE results this year.
+Apart from Microsoft, Google will also host the CBSE result this year.
 The tech-giant has also hosted JEE Main 2018 result.

-CBSE results 2018: Websites to check
+CBSE result 2018: Websites to check

-The students can check the results through the official websites, cbse.nic.in, cbseresults.nic.in and results.nic.in.
+The students can check the result through the official websites, cbse.nic.in, cbseresults.nic.in and results.nic.in.

-The students can also check their results via app available at google play store.
-To get the results, the students have to pre-register their roll number, date of birth and other details.
+The students can also check their result via app available at google play store.
+To get the result, the students have to pre-register their roll number, date of birth and other details.

 Some reports suggest that the result will be out by May 30, however, the CBSE officials have not announced any dates yet.
 Going by the previous year trend, CBSE does not release the result time, however, in 2017, the result was declared in the morning